 Cassidy Horton is a writer for Finder, specializing in banking and investments.
 She has a Bachelor of Science in Public Relations and a Master of Business Administration from Georgia Southern University.
 Cassidy enjoys educating people about financial services, exploring the Pacific Northwest and watching endless reruns of The Office.

 If you’re tired of paying bank fees every month and want someone else to fight them on your behalf, Cushion may be a good fit.
-It’s quick, easy to use and you only pay a 25% fee when the bot successfully saves you money.
+It’s quick, easy to use and has several different plan options to choose from.

 How does Cushion work?Cushion is budgeting software that uses artificial intelligence to negotiate fees and interest charges on customers’ behalf.